The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 The Origins of a Culinary Icon

 Our Jerk chicken recipe is much more than a tasty meal.
-Itโ€™s a deep part of Jamaican history and culture.
-The story began with the Maroons, brave runaway peopleย forced into economic exploitation with unpaid labor who lived in Jamaica’s mountains.
+It’s a deep part of Jamaican history and culture.
+The story began with the Maroons, brave runaway people forced into economic exploitation with unpaid labor who lived in Jamaica’s mountains.
 They needed ways to preserve and cook food, like wild boar.

 A Taste of Jamaican Heritage

 These skilled Maroons developed unique cooking methods.
 They buried meat in pits and cooked it over wood fires.
 Using local pimento wood added a special smoke flavor.
 This traditional way of cooking gave birth to what we now call jerk.
-Itโ€™s a tribute to their cleverness and strength.
+Those ancestors of ours?
+Total geniuses way for thinking up with this.
 This heritage makes every bite of jerk chicken a piece of history.

 The Evolution of the Jerk Marinade